wajidbaba/global.hackathon/TEAMS.md

 ================
 ***We are the Super Code Bros., young code monkeys from the cold land of bountiful fjords, Norway!***

+Our prototype for the game we hope to develop further after this is over: [hansrodtang.koding.io](http://hansrodtang.koding.io)

 <img width="100" height="100" src='https://dl.dropboxusercontent.com/u/660269/supercodebros.png' alt='Our logo'/>